tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ```

-Don't worry if your solution is different, many things in **Game Development** can be done almost **infinite number of ways**.
+Don't worry if your solution is different.
+Many things in **Game Development** can be done in almost an **infinite number of ways**.
 The important thing is that **it works**.

 ### Path debugging
 It would be helpful if we could **see the patrol path**.
-There is a very good plugin for Godot, that has just the tools we need for **visualizing stuff** in 3D.
+There is a very useful plugin for Godot that has just the tools we need for **visualizing stuff** in 3D.
 Let's use it, while also learning about plugins.

 #### Get the Plugin